 The report also proposes a central specialist team to improve early intervention and offer support to local authorities.

-HeadStart Kernow is part of the five-year (2016-21) £56 million National Lottery funded HeadStart programme set-up by the Big Lottery Fund, the largest funder of community activity in the UK.
+HeadStart Kernow is part of the 5 year (2016 to 2021) £56 million National Lottery funded HeadStart programme set-up by the Big Lottery Fund, the largest funder of community activity in the UK.
 HeadStart aims to explore and test new ways to improve the mental health and wellbeing of young people aged 10 to 16 by supporting them to build their resilience.
-Six HeadStart partnerships in Blackpool, Cornwall, Hull, Kent, Newham (in London) and Wolverhampton are working with young people, schools, families, charities, community and public services to make young people’s mental wellbeing everybody’s business.
-HeadStart is one of five major programmes set up by the Big Lottery Fund to test and learn from new approaches to designing services which aim to make people’s lives healthier and happier.
+6 HeadStart partnerships in Blackpool, Cornwall, Hull, Kent, Newham (in London) and Wolverhampton are working with young people, schools, families, charities, community and public services to make young people’s mental wellbeing everybody’s business.
+HeadStart is 1 of 5 major programmes set up by the Big Lottery Fund to test and learn from new approaches to designing services which aim to make people’s lives healthier and happier.